xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </pre>
 </div>

-The above outputs are taken from  PE1 for reference, we can also verify the equivalent outputs on the other end (i.e PE4).
-Now if we check the CEF entry in PE4, we can see that it points to the respective uDT4 SID on PE1,
+The above outputs are taken from  PE1 for reference.
+We can also verify the equivalent outputs on the other end (i.e PE4).
+Now if we check the CEF entry in PE4, we can see that it points to the respective uDT4 SID on PE1.

 <div class="highlighter-rouge">
 <pre class="highlight">